Aer Lingus: In-flight services

 From 2015 to 2016, Aer Lingus sold pre-packaged Tayto sandwiches on board some of their flights.
 In 2018, the company announced that it would offer a complimentary glass of wine or beer on transatlantic flights.
-That year the company also announced plans to offer free wifi to Smart Fare transatlantic economy customers.
+That year, the company also announced plans to offer free wifi to Smart Fare transatlantic economy customers.
 In 2019, Aer Lingus introduced AerSpace, its premium economy class.

 Frequent-flyer programme

 AerClub is Aer Lingus' frequent-flyer programme.
 It launched in November 2016, taking over from the airline's previous programme, Gold Circle.
 AerClub consists of four tiers: the entry-level Green, Silver, Platinum, and Concierge.
 The club uses Avios points as its member currency.

 Accidents and incidents

-Aer Lingus has a good safety record, with no crash fatalities in over 50 years.

-It has had 12 incidents, including six accidents which left aircraft written-off (of which three were fatal) and one hijacking.
+Aer Lingus has had 12 incidents, including six accidents which left aircraft written-off (of which three were fatal) and one hijacking.